neura-pro/neura-pro.github.io/info/tezos.md

 > We enable token holders to make decisions about how the protocol should evolve.
 All decisions are made transparently on the blockchain. (...)
 It can even change the rules for decision-making.

 Czyli nawet będą reguły pozwalające zmienić reguły tworzenia reguł.
-To jest analogiczne do artykułu w konstytucji o trybie, w jakim mogą być dokonane zmiany w konstytucji.
+To jest analogiczne do artykułu w konstytucji o trybie, w jakim mogą być dokonywane zmiany w konstytucji.
 Duży plus.

 ### Sformalizowany system weryfikacji smart-kontraktów